The Lawrence Hall of Science

 9. Sombras en la Luna

 The DIY Sun Science app allows families and educators to investigate and learn about the Sun at home, at school, or anywhere you go!
 The app provides 15 free, easy to use, hands-on activities, plus images, videos, and much more!
 Each activity includes material lists, step-by-step instructions, and detailed explanations.
 The activity materials are widely available and inexpensive, and you probably have many of them in your own home.
-The free app is available for iPhone and iPads with iOS 11 and above.
-The app is now available in English and Spanish.
+This free app is available for iPhones, iPads , and Android devices.
+This app is now available in English and Spanish.

 Languages: English & Spanish